Careers360 Logo

 In ΔACG,CGEF and E is mid-point of CA

-Then according to mid-point theorem
+Then, according to the mid-point theorem

 CE=GF....(1)